polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/customchain.md

 title: Creating Your Private Network
 ---

-With you custom chain spec created and distributed to all participants, you're ready to launch your own custom chain.
+With your custom chain spec created and distributed to all participants, you're ready to launch your own custom chain.
 In this section it is no longer required to use a single physical machine or a single binary.

 ## First Participant Starts a Bootnode

 You've completed all the necessary prep work and you're now ready to launch your chain.
-This process is very similar to when you launched a chain earlier as Alice and Bob.
+This process is very similar to when you launched a chain earlier, as Alice and Bob.
 It's important to start with a clean base path, so if you plan to use the same path that you've used previously, please delete all contents from that directory.

-The first participant can launch her node with
+The first participant can launch her node with:

 ```bash
 ./target/release/node-template \